-What Is An Associate of Arts (AA) Degree?
+What Is An Associate of Arts or AA Degree?

-An Associate of Arts (AA) Degree is a two-year undergraduate degree program that is typically offered at a junior, technical, or community college – although some four-year colleges also offer AA degrees.
+An Associate of Arts, or AA Degree, is a two-year undergraduate degree program that is typically offered at a junior, technical, or community college – although some four-year colleges also offer AA degrees.
 An Associate of Arts (AA) provides students a general liberal arts education that prepares them for a bachelor’s degree program at a four-year college or university.

 What You Should Know About AA Degrees

 What Kind of Classes Are In An AA Degree Program?

 Similar to a Bachelor of Arts (BA), an Associate of Arts provides students with a foundational education in liberal arts.
 Studies may include coursework in humanities, social sciences, history, and mathematics, among other subjects.
 While the AA degree helps students gain useful career skills, they are typically designed as a stepping stone into a bachelor’s degree program.
 For students seeking a 2-year technical or career-oriented degree, consideration should be given to earning an Associate of Science (AS) or Associate of Applied Science (AAS) degree.